YEAR FOUR

 GOAL: Improve carbon dioxide storage on our land to support net zero emissions

-• We have progressed screening of our landholdings for tree planting potential, to promote projects that deliver carbon capture and biodiversity benefits whilst not impacting our tenant farmer incomes.
+• Continued to screen our landholdings for further peatland restoration and tree planting potential, to deliver carbon capture and biodiversity benefits whilst not impacting our tenant farmer incomes.

-• With Forestry and Land Scotland developed and submitted for approval by Scottish Forestry a 10-year land management plan for our Loch Katrine estate that will see the creation of 4600 ha of woodland and peatland restoration within the Loch Lomond and Trossachs National Park.
+• Scottish Forestry approved our 10-year land management plan with Forestry and Land Scotland for our Loch Katrine estate that will see the creation of 4600 hectares of woodland and peatland restoration within the Loch Lomond and Trossachs National Park.

-• Surveyed 21 of our operational sites to understand the existing biodiversity and what we could do to improve local habitats.
-This has led to interventions at 7 sites, with the installation of bird and bat boxes, hedgerow planting, tree planting, meadow creation and invasive species removal.
+• Completed interventions at several of our water and waste water treatment sites to improve local habitats through the installation of bird and bat boxes, hedgerow planting, tree planting, meadow creation and invasive species removal.

 Case study